For the Adherent of Pop Culture

 Notes from the audio commentary by David Gerrold

-The High Bluff interior is a redress of the Sigmund and the Sea Monsters set.
+The High Bluff interior is a redress of the earlier Krofft series Sigmund and the Sea Monsters (1973-75) set.

 An occasional minor point of contention among fans is cleared up (sort of) when Gerrold reveals that Ta and Sa were not intended to be Cha-ka's parents.
 Gerrold says he deliberately wanted their relationship left vague, but he thought of them more as Cha-ka's older brother and sister.